Mastectomy: Other uses

 Mastectomy has non-cancer medical uses as well, including cosmetic or reconstructive surgery.
-Men with gynecomastia may be eligible for mastectomy, but minimally invasive surgical techniques also exist.
+Intersex men with gynecomastia may be eligible for mastectomy, but minimally invasive surgical techniques also exist.

-Transgender men and non-binary people assigned female at birth may undergo a mastectomy as a gender-affirming surgery.
+Transgender men and non-binary people who have breasts may undergo a mastectomy as a gender-affirming surgery.
 Within the transgender community, double mastectomies are more commonly referred to as "top surgery".

 Side effects

 Aside from the post-surgical pain and the obvious change in the shape of the chest and/or breast(s), possible side effects of a mastectomy include soreness, scar tissue at the site of the incision, short-term swelling, phantom breast pain (pain in the breast or tissue that has been removed), wound infection or bleeding, hematoma (buildup of blood in the wound), and seroma (buildup of clear fluid in the wound).
 If the lymph nodes are also removed, additional side effects such as lymphedema (swelling of the lymph nodes) may occur.

 Upper limb problems such as shoulder and arm pain, weakness, and restricted movement are a common side effect after breast cancer surgery.
 According to research in the UK, an exercise programme started 7–10 days after surgery can reduce upper limb problems.